Lost in Thailand: Plot

 Finally finding the temple where Mr. Zhou is supposed to be located, Wang encounters a Buddhist layman who brings a case that contains the authorization letter.
 The layman goes on to say that Mr. Zhou has indicated that it is up to them what they want to do with the letter.
 Gao shows up with a Muay Thai master (Saichia Wongwirot) and starts fighting to gain control of the case.
 Gao and Xu go on to fight frantically for the case, while Wang is overpowered by the Muay Thai master.
 Xu lets go of the letter and ultimately decides to fulfill Wang's wish of taking a picture of defeating a Thai boxer instead.
 Xu comes over and lies down and serves as his takeoff board.
 Stepping on Xu's chest, Wang flies up into the sky and defeats the Muay Thai master with a massive kick to the head.

 Upon reading the letter, Gao goes on to find out that they need to cosign the authorization letter to validate it.
-At this point, Xu discovers that he does not care about the letter anymore, and he feels guilty for not having given enough attention to his wife (Xu Zheng's real-life wife Tao Hong) and daughter.
+At this point, Xu discovers that he does not care about the letter anymore, and he feels guilty for not having given enough attention to his wife and daughter.
 Through the trip, Xu goes through a metamorphosis from a callous, manipulative businessman to an epiphany of what is really important in life.
 Wang, on the other hand, inadvertently fulfills every single one of his dreams during the trip to Thailand.

 Towards the end, Xu reunites with his wife and brings the family back from the brink of divorce.
 Wang actually meets with the real Fan Bingbing through Xu's arrangement.
 Fan is moved by Wang's love for his mother and agrees to take pictures with Wang inside a studio.
 Gao, still trapped in Thailand due to the loss of his passport which was stolen by Wang earlier, is happy to hear his wife giving birth to their baby over the phone.
 The story ends on a positive note.